litestar-org/litestar/docs/usage/dependency-injection.rst

 Dependencies with yield (cleanup step)
 --------------------------------------

-In addition to simple callables, dependencies can also be (async) generator functions, which allows to execute an additional cleanup step, such as closing a connection, after the handler function has returned.
+In addition to simple :term:`callable`'s, dependencies can also be (async) :term:`generator` functions, which allows to execute an additional cleanup step, such as closing a connection, after the handler function has returned.